Ever thought about trying to grow your own food? It can be fantastic fun – and what’s more, it’s easier than you think to get started.

 Finally, be aware that growing vegetables takes patience.
 It’s not as simple as planting a seed, watering it a little, and then waiting for something to happen.
 Take a look at a few guides online – and prepare for pesky pests like slugs and snails!

-Do you have any hints or tips about growing vegetables?
-Share them here in the comments section below!
+Do you know any good hints and tips about growing vegetables?
+Share them in the comments below!